Mohammad Hussein Fadlallah: Assassination attempts

-During the 2006 Israel-Hezbollah war, Israeli warplanes bombed his two-story house in Beirut's southern Haret Hreik neighborhood.
+During the 2006 Lebanon War, Israeli warplanes bombed his two-story house in Beirut's southern Haret Hreik neighborhood.
 Fadlallah was not at home at the time of the bombing, which reduced the house to rubble.

 Views

-He supported the Iranian Islamic Revolution.
-In his sermons, he called for armed resistance to the Israeli occupations of Lebanon, the West Bank, and the Gaza Strip, along with opposition to the existence of Israel.
+Fadlallah supported the Iranian Islamic Revolution in the beginning and criticized US and Israel for their policies in the Middle East which he often mentioned in his prayer sermons.
+In 1995 the US branded him as a terrorist and got therefore blacklisted.
+His views towards the Iranian revolution and the cleric changed over the years as his ideological standpoint became more moderate compared to the clerics in Iran.

-He held relatively liberal views on the status of women.
-When he died in 2010, TIME magazine wrote about his contrarian stance:

-"Fadlallah had broken with Hizballah and the toxic legacy of his early edicts.
+When he died in 2010, Time magazine wrote about his contrarian stance: "Fadlallah had broken with Hizballah and the toxic legacy of his early edicts.
 He criticized Iran's clerical rule, supported women's rights and insisted on dialogue with the West."

 U.S. foreign policy

-He has asked for a boycott of American products.

-This boycott should become an overwhelming trend that makes these two states feel that their economies are in a real and actual danger.))
+Due to US and their continuous support for Israel, Fadlallah called on countries in Middle East to boycott Israeli and American products and replace these products with European and Asian goods.

 In November 2007, Fadlallah accused the United States of trying to sabotage the election in Lebanon: "The insanity of the U.S. president and its administration is reflected in Lebanon by their ambassador pressuring the Lebanese people and preventing them from reaching an agreement over the presidential election."

 Though he welcomed the election of Barack Obama as the American president, the following year he expressed disappointment with Obama's lack of progress in the Middle East peace process saying he appeared to have no plan to bring peace to the region.

-9/11 criticism

 Despite his criticism of U.S. foreign policy in the Middle East, he condemned the September 11 attacks in the United States as acts of terrorism.

 Israel

 Fadlallah made statements in favour of suicide bombings against Israeli citizens.
 In a 2002 interview with The Daily Telegraph, he said:

 His support for suicide bombings against Israel were based on the grounds that the latter uses advanced weaponry; it was also claimed that he wished that the state of Israel would cease to exist.
 Following the Mercaz HaRav massacre, Fadlallah called the attack "heroic."
 Western sources also cite his favour for suicide bombings against Israeli citizens.
 Fadlallah explained the religious basis for suicide attacks in an interview with Daily Star.

 In September 2009, Fadlallah issued a fatwa banning normalisation of ties with Israel.
 He also objected to any territorial settlement, saying "the entire land of Palestine within its historical borders is one Arab-Islamic country and no one has right to spare on[e] inch of it."
-Another English translation (from the Arabic in Al Akhbar) was given in The Daily Middle East Reporter.